Live Chat Now

 Types of Accounting

-Within the scope of this profession are the many types of accounting, spanning business and personal finances.
+Within the scope of the modern profession are the many types of accounting, spanning business and personal finances.
+Including:

-Also called managerial accounting, this practice is similar to financial accounting in its scope and methods, but it focuses on creating reports that are submitted to business managers and others who are part of internal management and corporate finance teams.
-The management accountant’s purpose is to help their company make the best financial decisions.
-Many of these accounting and finance professionals pursue the Certified Management Accountant (CMA®) certification.
+• Management accounting: Also called managerial accounting, this practice is similar to financial accounting in its scope and methods, but it focuses on creating reports that are submitted to business managers and others who are part of internal management teams.
+The management accountant’s purpose is to help the a company make the best financial decisions.

 Why is Accounting Important?

 The importance of accounting is impossible to overstate.
-Whether managed by a single accountant at a small business or a staff of dozens at a large corporation, accounting is an elemental function of just about any business, providing an accurate picture of a company’s finances based on its financial transactions so that management can make informed decisions and turn a profit.
+Whether managed by a single accountant at a small business or a staff of dozens at a large corporation, accounting is an elemental function of just about any business.
+Its purpose is to provide an accurate picture of a company’s finances based on its financial transactions so that management can make informed decisions and turn a profit.

 Accounting is also important when it comes to funding.
 Private investors need an accurate indication of the company’s performance, which is provided to them in the form of financial statements.
 If the company wants to borrow money for operating expenses or growth, financial statements in compliance with accounting principles will allow banks to carefully review the company’s financial state prior to approving the loan.